-Pulmonary function tests can help tell how well your child’s lungs are working or how well the lungs are responding to medication.
+Pulmonary function tests can help tell how well your child’s lungs are working or how well the lungs are responding to medicine.
 These noninvasive, painless tests are done starting at around age 5 or 6.
-Your child may have one or more of these tests, which may last up to an hour altogether.
+Your child may have one or more of these tests, which may last up to an hour.

-Is allergic to latex, tape, or any medications
+Is allergic to latex, tape, or any medicines

 Has had any recent illnesses, such as a chest cold or bronchitis